embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ### `IntoIterator` changes

-All `IntoIterator` impls are now replaced with the custom `IntoPixels` trait which exposes the `into_pixels()` method.
-This trait is included in the prelude, or can be included by adding `embedded_graphics::iterator::IntoPixels` to the imports list.
-Using the prelude is recommended.
+Styled primitives no longer implement `IntoIterator` to create a pixel iterator.
+Use the new `Styled::pixels` method instead.

-For example, chaining two items together now requires explicit calls to `into_pixels()`:
+For example, chaining two pixel iterators together now requires explicit calls to `pixels()`:

 ```diff
 + use embedded_graphics::prelude::*;